 Food and Nutrition

 Backpacks is a collaborative effort between Starting Points, Morgan County Board of Education, community volunteers, and donors that provides food to school children.
 Prepackaged and canned food is assembled by volunteers on Thursdays at the Board of Education and sent home on Fridays with school children who struggle with food resources on weekends.
 About 370 children receive these meals each week.
+Donations are an important part of this program, click here to learn more about how you can help.

 Cheap Eats teaches families how to create nutritious meals on a budget with limited grocery and fresh produce resources.
 The program targets western Morgan County.
 Click here to see the flyer for one of our events.